igsr/gca_1000genomes_website/_faq/can-i-access-databases-associated-browser.md

   - "why-isn't-my-snp-browser1000genomesorg"
 ---

-We provide a public MySQL instance with copies of the databases behind the 1000 Genomes Project Ensembl browsers.
+We provide a public MySQL instance with copies of the databases behind the 1000 Genomes Project Ensembl browser.
 These databases are described [on our public instance page](http://www.1000genomes.org/node/517).
 More information about the browsers and their history can be found on the [browsers](/1000-genomes-browsers) page.